-AIS 201 - The Evolution of USAF and Space Power I (Lecture - 1 credit) Aerospace Studies 201 is a knowledge course designed to examine general aspects of air and space power through a historical perspective.
+AIS 201 - The Evolution of USAF and Space Power I (1)

+Aerospace Studies 201 is a knowledge course designed to examine general aspects of air and space power through a historical perspective.
 Utilizing this perspective, the course covers a time period from the first balloons and dirigibles to the space age.

-AIS 202 -The Evolution of USAF and Space Power II (Lecture -1 credit) This survey course is concerned with the beginnings of manned flight and the development of aerospace power in the United States, including the employment of air power in WWI, WWII, Korea, Vietnam, the Gulf War and the peaceful employment of U.S. air power in civic actions, scientific missions and support of space exploration.
+AIS 202 - The Evolution of USAF and Space Power II (1)

+This survey course is concerned with the beginnings of manned flight and the development of aerospace power in the United States, including the employment of air power in WWI, WWII, Korea, Vietnam, the Gulf War and the peaceful employment of U.S. air power in civic actions, scientific missions and support of space exploration.

-AIS 301 - Air Force Leadership Studies I (Lecture - 3 credits)
+AIS 301 - Air Force Leadership Studies I (3)

 Aerospace Studies 301 is a course designed to examine several key aspects of leadership.
 The course starts with a basic overview of leadership and moves into basic skills in leadership.
-The course also directs the cadets' attention to advanced skills in leadership and concludes with ethics in leadership.
+The course also directs the cadets' attention to advanced skills in leadership and concludes with ethics inleadership.

-AIS 302 - Air Force Leadership Studies II (Lecture - 3 credits)
+AIS 302 - Air Force Leadership Studies II (3)